 Conventional Water Heaters

-Conventional water heaters, gas or electric, continuously heat the water in your tank so that it is ready to use at any time.
+Conventional water heaters, gas or electric, continuously heat the water in your tank so that it’s ready to use at any time.
 The extra energy necessary to heat the water can be considered less than efficient and even wasteful by some standards though.
-The advantage is that your home has hot water available at any time, and plenty of it, so your family won't run out of hot water.
+The advantage is that your home has hot water available at any time, and plenty of it, so your family won’t run out of hot water.
 Installation for a conventional water heater is also less compared to a tankless system.

 Tankless Water Heater